AiwonA1/Syntheverse-Hydrogen-Holographic-RAG/Desktop/Syntheverse-Holographic-RAG/README.md

 - PDFs are saved with sanitized filenames
 - Parsed files are cached (JSON) to avoid re-parsing
+- Vectorized embeddings are cached (JSON) to avoid re-vectorization
-- The parser automatically detects and skips already processed PDFs
+- The parser and vectorizer automatically detect and skip already processed files
 - All tools include progress tracking and error handling
+- Vectorization uses local embeddings (no API costs, works offline)

 ## License